facebookresearch/AnimatedDrawings/examples/config/README.md

     - <b>ADD_AD_RETARGET_BVH</b> <em>(bool)</em>: If `True`, a visualization of the original BVH motion driving the Animated Drawing characters will be added to the scene.

     - <b>ANIMATED_CHARACTERS</b> <em>List[dict[str:str, str:str, str:str]]</em>:
- A list of dictionaries containing the filepaths of config files necessary to create and animated an Animated Drawing character.
+ A list of dictionaries containing the filepaths of config files necessary to create and animate an Animated Drawing character.
  Add more dictionaries to add more characters into a scene.
 Contains the following key-value pairs: